Nortel Norstar: History

+Migration path

-The Norstar system is no longer produced by Nortel and branded as the "Nortel Norstar" system.
-The recommended migration path from the Norstar to a full VOIP/SIP system is the Avaya IP Office, although it was previously the Nortel BCM which is short for Business Communication Manager.
+The Norstar system is no longer produced by Nortel and branded as the Nortel Norstar system.
+The recommended migration path from the Norstar to a full VOIP/SIP system is the Avaya IP Office, although it was previously the Nortel BCM (for Business Communication Manager).
 There were two systems available, the BCM50 for smaller enterprises with 3-30 extensions and the BCM450 which allows up to 300 sets.
 The BCM200, BCM400, and BCM1000 were older releases of this same platform.
 After Avaya's acquisition of Nortel's Enterprise Division, it announced that the Norstar and BCM systems would continue being manufactured, but under the Avaya name.
 Avaya rolled out cards that supported the Nortel sets on the IP Office platform.
 Nortel features and programming would be preserved, but would accompany Avaya features and programming as well.

-For clients that want to move from the Norstar digital system format to a VOIP format, IP Office is the replacement product recommended by Avaya.